-- 1. Transportation- Roadways, Railways, Airways, Waterways - 2.
+- Transportation- Roadways, Railways, Airways, Waterways - 2.
 Warehousing- Cold Storage, Container Freight Stations, Inland Container Depots, etc. - 3.
 Value Added/ Other Services- Freight Forwarding, Custom Clearing, Logistics Packaging, etc.

-India climbs six spots on World Bank's Logistics Performance Index vital gateways for international trade and business.
+India climbs six spots on World Bank's Logistics Performance Index

+Logistics Industry is crucial to both enterprises and the economy.
+In today's interconnected world, transportation and logistics are at the heart of the economy, acting as vital gateways for international trade and business.
 A nation with a strong and effective logistics sector offers an efficient forward and reverse flow of goods and services, which eventually translates to fast-paced growth.
 The Indian logistics industry includes all inbound and outbound components of the manufacturing and service supply chains.